zkutasi/adventofcode-2018/README.md

 * For Part2, this needs to be further thought about: R[3] and R[0] is compared in order to halt the code, so you need an R[3] written into R[0] that gets you going the longest, so collect what numbers you have seen so far in R[3], and if you find a loop, you need to use the previous one to get the longest execution

 ## DAY 22
+* Part1 only requires a naive approach with lots of calculations
+* Part2 was much harder: One would require a heap-queue of nodes, storing the nodes that made a distance shorter.
+Also the neighbor-calculation is custom, accomodating the tool-switch (Note that you can only switch to one other tool at a specific cell, and switch only if you absolutely need to, otherwise you should keep going, as it is the cheapest cost).
+Took me ages to fine-tune the algorithm, as none of the online Dijkstra variations are good, or usable here: One needs to avoid calling heapify, as it is very costly, and also one needs to visit Nodes multiple times, each time their cost reduces.
+For the state value, one needs to use also the tool that achieved that state, as it could turn out that another tool end up in a shorter distance.
+Ended up not returning prematurely, but printing out all of the solutions the algorithm provides.

 ## DAY 23